OfficeDev/TrainingContent/Teams/01 Bots, Messaging Extensions and Cards/Lab.md

     using System.Threading.Tasks;
     ```

     To understand how cards are used in Bot messages, review the following methods in the `CommandHandlers` class:

     - The `SendScheduleInterviewMessage` method creates an Office 365 Connector card.
 This card captures user input and contains an action to post the data back to the bot.
 The card data is sent using an `invoke` message.
     - The `SendCandidateDetailsMessage` method creates an Adaptive card showcasing many capabilities of Adaptive cards.

 1. To process the Office 365 Connector card invoke, open the **MessagesController.cs** file.

 1. In the `Post` method, locate the `if` block that tests for the `activity.Name == "fileConsent/invoke"`.

-1. Add the following after that block.
+1. Add the following code after that block.

     ```cs
     else if (activity.IsO365ConnectorCardActionQuery())